Lifestyle Factors and Cognitive Decline: How Habits Affect Brain Function

 This balanced approach improves overall fitness levels and supports healthy brain ageing by enhancing neuroplasticity and promoting the growth of new neurons.

-Don’t forget to make time for relaxation and practices such as yoga or meditation, which can further contribute to maintaining cognitive health.
+Don’t forget to make time for relaxation and mindfulness practices such as yoga or meditation, which can further contribute to maintaining cognitive health.

 As you continue your journey towards better brain health through regular physical activity, make sure to also pay attention to another vital aspect influencing cognitive decline – the importance of sleep.